pulumi/pulumi-hugo/themes/default/content/blog/safe-lambda-secrets/index.md

 ### Storing the secret values

-As I said in the beginning, we're going to store the secrets from the stack config in AWS Secrets Manager and then the ARN of each of the secrets will be stored in the Lambda Function's environment variables.
+As I said in the beginning, we're going to store the secrets from the stack config in AWS Secrets Manager, and then the ARN of each of the secrets will be stored in the Lambda Function's environment variables.

 We're going to create a couple of arrays to store (non-sensitive) information about the Secret resources that we're going to create to use later on.
 One to hold the `Secret` resources and one to hold te ARNs of the secrets.
 Due to the fact that it's the `SecretVersion` where we store the secret value, it's pretty safe to store the `Secret`.